MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 1. Sign in to your Power Apps environment, and open **Inventory Visibility**.
 1. Open the **Configuration** page.
 1. On the **Data Source** tab, select the data source where you want to do the dimension mapping.
-In the **Dimension Mappings** section, select **Add** to add dimension mappings.
+Then, in the **Dimension Mappings** section, select **Add** to add dimension mappings.

     ![Adding dimension mappings](media/inventory-visibility-dimension-mapping.png "Adding dimension mappings")

 1. In the **Dimension Name** field, specify the source dimension.
 1. In the **To Base Dimension** field, select the dimension in Inventory Visibility that you want to map.
 1. Select **Save**.

-For example, if you've already created a data source called `ecommerce`, and this data source includes a product color dimension, to do the mapping, you could first add a `ProductColor` to the **Dimension Name** in the `ecommerce` data source and then select `ColorId` from **To Base Dimension** dropdown list.
+For example, you've already created a data source that is named `ecommerce`, and it includes a product color dimension.
+In this case, to do the mapping, you can first add `ProductColor` to the **Dimension Name** field in the `ecommerce` data source and then select `ColorId` in the **To Base Dimension** field.

 ### <a name="data-source-configuration-physical-measures"></a>Physical measures